Minister Salik Emphasises Devotion, Effective Communication For Hajj Welfare Staff To Enhance Pilgrims Experience - UrduPoint

 Minister Salik Emphasises Devotion, Effective Communication For Hajj Welfare Staff To Enhance Pilgrims Experience

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Jun, 2024) Minister for Religious Affairs and Interfaith Harmony, Chaudhry Salik Hussain on Saturday urged the Hajj welfare staff (Moavineen-e-Hujjaj) to perform their responsibilities with devotion as serving the pilgrims is a sacred duty.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Jun, 2024) Minister for Religious Affairs and Interfaith Harmony, Chaudhry Salik Hussain has urged the Hajj welfare staff (Moavineen-e-Hujjaj) to perform their responsibilities with devotion as serving the pilgrims is a sacred duty.

 He said this on the occasion of orientation sessions held by the Hajj mission for supporting staff in Makkah to make them aware of assisting pilgrims during the Hajj days.